STYLE PRAC PHOTOGRAPHY WORKSHOP - SYD 11 NOV

 LOCATION: The School 2/85 Dunning Avenue Rosebery 2018 NSW

-It's a hands on situation, with major inspiration stations, and a class limit of 15.
+It's a hands on situation, with major inspiration stations.

 *ESSENTIAL STYLING KIT INCLUSIONS